 States and municipalities throughout the country regulate the sale of alcohol, taking action to ensure their residents’ freedom to have a good time doesn’t threaten the safety of others.
 One of the ways governments enforce alcohol regulations is through liquor licenses, which give businesses state sanction to sell alcoholic beverages.
 When restaurants, bars, and other alcohol-serving facilities don’t comply with the law, they can lose their liquor licenses, which poses a big problem for their revenue stream.

-The good news is that it’s not often that a liquor license revocation is permanent.
+The good news is that a liquor license revocation is not often permanent.
 Most businesses that have their liquor licenses revoked can obtain them—in some cases, liquor licenses can be regained in just a matter of weeks.
 Understanding common reasons why liquor licenses get revoked can help your business avoid pitfalls that may lead to a revocation.
 Understand the process of regaining a revoked liquor license can help you quickly resolve your issues and get back an important stream of revenue.

 Five Ways to Lose Your Liquor License

 Governments have a vested interest in regulating alcohol, as irresponsible use can lead to some very tragic outcomes.
 While most people use alcohol responsibly, enjoying its use as a social lubricant and means of relaxation, some use it improperly, resulting in about 88,000 deaths each year.
 Regulation can decrease these unfortunate occurrences, deterring behavior such as drinking and driving and alcohol-related crime.
 Facilities that serve alcohol are an important frontline in these efforts, which is why governments regulate them, demanding that they purchase liquor insurance and meet requirements for liquor licenses.

 Bars, restaurants, and other facilities can and do lose their licenses through non-compliance with laws regarding the sale of alcohol.
 Some of the most common reasons for revocation of liquor licenses include: